This is the one and only Excellence in Broadcasting Network.

 Anyone in their right mind who would like to improve health care delivery or make it more efficient, more affordable, would not say health care reform is at risk.

-They would say dumping this abomination would be step one in really reforming health care.
+They would say dumping this abomination would be step one in really reforming healthcare.

-And Sally Quinn, well noted doyen of Society of Washington and Georgetown, and noted religion writer for the Washington Post was on the O'Reilly factor last night.
+And Sally Quinn, well-noted doyen of society of Washington and Georgetown and noted religion writer for the Washington Post, was on the O'Reilly factor last night.

-Uh I do, if Brown wins.
+I do if Brown wins.

-What what do you think, Miss Quinn?
+What do you think, Ms. Quinn?

-But I think that there are a number of factors here.
+I don't think he will be that hurt, but I think that there are a number of factors here.

 It's not as black and white as it may seem.